xerun/RBCAssignment/README.md

     - user.service.ts -- the main service to do a http request and fetch the data
     - user.service.spec.ts -- unit tests using karma/jasmine
   - app.component.ts -- the logic to generate the data from API
-  - app.component.html -- to view the user list in a table format
+  - app.component.html -- to view the user list in a table format, bootstrap css is used to format the table.
   - app.component.spec.ts -- unit test for the app component

 Below is the screenshot for the running application and test result